amperity/amperity-docs/amperity_datagrid/source/destination_snowflake_aws.rst

 .. destination-snowflake-aws-configure-objects-start

 Amperity requires access to the customer's instance of Snowflake.
-This requires write permissions to a |ext_snowflake_warehouse_overview| via a role and a user.
+This requires write permissions to a `warehouse object in Snowflake <https://docs.snowflake.net/manuals/user-guide/warehouses-overview.htm>`__ |ext_link| via a role and a user.

 The following objects must be created in the customer's instance of Snowflake: